 Triple glazing is the most energy-efficient and, therefore, most expensive.
 You may want to consider a combination of both double and triple glazing to make your window replacement more affordable.

-Windows with a high energy efficiency rating will cost more.
+Windows with a high energy efficiency rating of A+ or A++ will cost more than A-rated windows.
 However, the higher ratings lead to reduced heating costs that may save you more money over the lifespan of the windows.